ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: codeblock}

-    If you are using an IBM internal `github.ibm.com` repository, you must give the `instructlab-ibm` user read access to the repository.
+    If you are using a private repository, you must give the `instructlab-ibm` user read access to the repository.
 Click **Settings** > **Collaborators** and in the **Manage Access** section, click **Add people**.
 Invite `instructlab-ibm`.
 The invitation is labeled as `pending` for 1-2 business days until the invitation is accepted.
 Until the invitation is accepted, you can continue to work with the taxonomy and generate data, but wait to complete the training steps.
     {: important}

     e.
 Optional: Learn more about how to modify the [taxonomy](https://github.com/instructlab/taxonomy) for the model.